There is more genuine religiosity in a heart-to-heart hug than in all the God-talk in the world.

 ~ Br.
 David Steindl-Rast

-If you cannot join us or would like to make a donation to Br.
+If you would like to make a donation to Br.
 David’s Legacy Fund, you can make a gift here.
 Thank you!

 Special Collections and University Archives, UMass Amherst